On balanced Hermitian threefolds with parallel Bismut torsion: Balanced BTP threefolds

 Now let $(M^3,g)$ be a compact non-K\"ahler balanced BTP manifold.
 We will start with a technical observation in \cite[Proposition 2]{ZhouZ} which says that any balanced threefold always admits a particular type of unitary frame under which the Chern torsion takes a simple form.
 We include the proof here for readers' convenience.
+Let us denote by $B$ the $2$-tensor on the manifold defined by $B_{i\overline{j}}=\sum_{r,s} T^j_{rs}\overline{T^i_{rs}}$ under any local unitary frame.
+It is globally-defined and Hermitian symmetric.

 \begin{lemma}[\cite{ZhouZ}] Let $(M^3,g)$ be a Hermitian threefold that is balanced.
-Then for any given $p\in M^3$, there exists a local unitary frame $e$ in a neighborhood of $p$ such that the only possibly non-zero components of the Chern torsion under $e$ are:
+Then for any given $p\in M^3$, there exists a local unitary frame $e$ in a neighborhood of $p$ such that the $T^i_{ij}=0$ for $1\leq i,j\leq 3$ under $e$.
+Furthermore, if the rank of the $B$ tensor is constant in the neighborhood, then we can choose a local unitary frame $e$ so that $T^i_{ij}=0$ for $1\leq i,j\leq 3$ and

 \end{lemma}

 \begin{proof} Given any $p\in M$, let $e$ be a unitary frame near $p$.
 Consider the $3\times 3$ matrix $A_{i\alpha} =T^{\alpha }_{jk}$ where $1\leq i,\alpha \leq 3$ and $(ijk)$ is a cyclic permutation of $(123)$.
 The metric $g$ is assumed to be balanced, which means $d(\omega^{n-1})=0$ where $\omega$ is the K\"ahler form of $g$, or equivalently $\eta=0$ where $\eta$ is Gauduchon's torsion $1$-form defined by $\partial (\omega^{n-1}) = -\eta \wedge \omega^{n-1}$.
 Let $\varphi$ be the coframe dual to $e$, and write $\eta = \sum_i \eta_i \varphi_i$, then $\eta_i=\sum_s T^s_{si}=0$ for each $i$.
 So we have, for $i \neq j$,